Casting a broader net to further explore the complexity of the human proteome

 An alphabetical list of the 92 proteins with links to the individual biomarker pages containing additional information and assay validation data can be found at the bottom of this page.

 Please Note: the Cardiometabolic panel uses a 1:2025 dilution of sample, whereas our technical validation assays are performed in vitro using recombinant analytes.
 Technical validation data reported on the biomarker pages below, and in the data validation document for this panel are based on these in vitro assays.
 A multiplication factor of 2025 should therefore be taken into consideration when comparing the addressable biological concentration to the in vitro validation data.
-You can download the Sample Dilution Guideline for this panel here.
+Sample dilution guidelines can be found in the User Manual.

 A comprehensive list of all protein biomarkers that can be measured using the currently available biomarker panels can be seen on the biomarker library page.